Plan for Bare Metal Solution

 - 15 SP1

-When you place an order for Bare Metal Solution, you can request that a hypervisor be installed on your machines.
-If you request a hypervisor, you must install any operating system yourself.
+When you place an order for Bare Metal Solution, you can request that a hypervisor be installed on your servers.
+If you request a hypervisor, you must install any guest operating system yourself.

 You can request the following hypervisor: